Farrokh Saidi: Career

 After his return to Iran in 1961, he joined Nemazee Hospital in Shiraz as an attending surgeon and became an associate professor of surgery at Pahlavi University School of Medicine in Shiraz where he established a General Surgery Residency Program.
 He became Chief of Surgery at Saadi and Nemazee Hospitals in Shiraz and Professor of Surgery at Pahlavi University School of Medicine in 1963.
 Farrokh Saidi was the Dean of Medical School, Pahlavi University School of Medicine (now Shiraz University) during 1968–1969.
 Again, he returned to Boston to complete a two-year fellowship in Pediatric Surgery at Massachusetts General Hospital.
 He moved to Tehran in 1972 and was Chief of Surgery at Hossein Fatemi Hospital, Rey, and subsequently Chief of Surgery at Bank Melli Hospital, both in Tehran, Iran.
 In 1985, he joined Shahid Beheshti University of Medical Sciences as a Professor and Chief of Surgery, and established the Thoracic Surgery Fellowship program at Modarres Hospital in Tehran.

 During 1974–1975 and before the Iranian revolution, Farrokh Saidi served as the Under-Secretary for Medical Education and Health Services of the Minister of Education, Abdol-Hossein Samiy (also Samii).
 He has been a permanent member of the Iranian Academy of Medical Sciences since 1990.
 He has been a Fellow of the Third World Academy of Sciences (TWAS) since 1987.
 Farrokh Saidi has published extensively on surgical treatment of hydatid cyst and esophageal cancer.

 In the early-mid 1990s, he founded the Iranian Society for the Study of Esophageal Cancer (ISSEC) and conducted a few studies on esophageal cancer targeting one of the highest incidence cancers in the World in northeast Iran.

-Farrokh Saidi is currently a professor of Surgery Emeritus at Shahid Beheshti University of Medical Sciences and practices general and thoracic surgery at Iran-Mehr Hospital in Tehran.
+Saidi was later a professor of Surgery Emeritus at Shahid Beheshti University of Medical Sciences and practiced general and thoracic surgery at Iran-Mehr Hospital in Tehran.

+Death

+Saidi died on 2 August 2026, at the age of 96.